 The California Rodenticides Ban: What You Need To Know About Using Rat Poison

-Update: California AB-1788 was passed by the California Legislature on August 28, 2020.
-It has been sent to the Governor, who has a few weeks to approve it.
+Update: California AB-1788 was passed by the California Legislature on August 28, 2020 and signed by Governor Gavin Newsom on September 29, 2020.
 The AB-1788 bill requires a reevaluation of the use of second-generation anticoagulants.
 Find more information in the links below.

 Find out what you need to know regarding the proposed rodenticides bans (AB 1788) including the status of the bill AB 1788 from the California Legislative Information website.

 How will it impact your community?
 Why are rodenticides so dangerous?
 What are the exact laws?
 What states will follow suit?
 We cover it all in our quick rundown on the legislature.

 9/29/2020: Gov. Newsom Signs Bill Protecting Wild Animals from Super-toxic Rat Poisons - Center for Biological Diversity

 9/3/2020: California rodenticide ban bill awaits governor’s signature - Pest Management Professional

 8/31/2020: California Assembly Bill 1788 - LegiScan

 8/31/2020: Protect Wildlife from Rodenticides - CLAW

 8/28/2020: California Rodenticide Update - California Legislative Information

 8/25/2020: Action Alert: California Legislature Bill AB 1788, stopping rodenticides - WineWaterWatch.org